-This page explains the role of Authorised Education and Training Organisations (AETOs) and sets out how to apply to become a Vocational Bar Training Provider (AETO).
+This page explains the role of Authorised Education and Training Organisations (AETOs) and sets out how to apply to become a provider of vocational training for the Bar (AETO).

 In April 2019, we published an Authorisation Framework which sets out the standards that an organisation must meet in order to be authorised to provide education and training for the Bar.
 We will use the Authorisation Framework as the basis for our decisions on who becomes Authorised Education and Training Organisations (AETOs).